East Street Market: History

 Most of the land in the area was owned by the Church, but some was eventually sold or leased.
 By the 1770s, some land near the junction with Old Kent Road (known then simply as The Kent Road) was cultivated as a flower nursery by the Driver family, who were also responsible for commissioning the grand buildings at nearby Surrey Square.
 A legal document from 1780 describes the sale of the land which led to the creation of East Street as a public highway, connecting Walworth Road with the Kent Road.
 By the 1800s London was expanding rapidly.
 Open fields were built upon and in the 1860s, Walworth Common was developed.
 The old markets were moved onto the Walworth Road and the vegetable sellers (Costermongers) were joined by an array of other traders.
 In 1875, the electric tram ran down Walworth Road bringing to an end the market.
-After heated negotiations with the traders, the market was split up and moved into the side streets of Westmoreland Road, East Lane and Draper Street.
+After negotiations with the traders, the market was split up and moved into the side streets of Westmoreland Road, East Lane and Draper Street.
 Draper Street was built over in the 1960s by the Elephant and Castle development.
 The construction of the Aylesbury Estate led to the decline of the Westmoreland Road market.